-Whether it was in between Christmas meals or while looking at fireworks in New Year's Eve, we hope you found some time in between the holidays' craziness to reflect over the past year.
+Whether it was between Christmas or New Year's Eve, we hope you found some time in between the holidays' craziness to reflect over the past year.
 If you haven't, this is the time.

 Regardless of where 2019 took you, allowing space for ourselves to appreciate both the wins and defeats is crucial.
 Not only is doing this a trait of successful people, but gratitude and some well-deserved praise go hand in hand with self-care and personal growth.